Families and YSE

 Ski schools get booked out, so

-if you require lessons for your children, we strongly recommend that
+if you need ski lessons for children in your party, we strongly recommend that

-you read the individual ski school pages in our Ski School section, to see which of the ski schools best suits your child(ren), then
+you read the individual ski school pages in our Ski School section and

 of a place in a class or to reserve a private instructor.
 We see family